andyg7/EncodingLib/README.md

 ### TODO
 - Add some unit tests along with an automated testing suite.
+- Improve the pretty print functionality. e.g. make it prettier, add addresses like xxd does
+- Get the decoders to understand the pretty print functionality.

 ### FAQ
 - Should I use this app for encoding/decoding my files?
 Probably not.
 There are already libraries that will do this for you.
   Those libraries are better too.
 - Then why did you write this code?
 For fun.
+- Can I contribute?
+Sure!
+Feel free to fork and submit a pull request with any sort of changes/additions.
+Take a look at the TODO section.